 On a cold, wet November morning, veterinary technician Julie Lemon is lying on her stomach on a hard floor.
-Angling her pony-tailed head, she carefully positions a small metal wand between the hard, pointy toes of a tapir, who’s anesthetized and sleeping soundly in his den.
+Angling her head, she carefully positions a small metal wand between the hard, pointy toes of a tapir, who’s anesthetized and sleeping soundly in his den.
 Then she presses a button, and a stream of pink light floods the inside of the hoof.

 Magic?
 No – but the effects can be just as marvelous.
 It’s laser therapy, and Lemon’s morning work with Baku the tapir is just a part of a veterinary care program at Point Defiance Zoo & Aquarium that brings new treatments like this healing, light-based therapy to an astonishing variety of animals.